Dheeraj146/Elevate-lab/Task-02_Analyze_a_Phishing_Email_Sample.md

 Content-Type: multipart/alternative;
  boundary="----=_Part_192_3048238927.1709466132904"</pre>

+Using an online email header analyzer:

+Return-Path and Received From domains did not match the claimed sender.

+IP address traced back to a non-Netflix server.

+SPF/DKIM authentication failed or was absent.

+🔍 Red Flag: Inconsistencies between sender and return-path; authentication missing.

-4. Suspicious Links or Attachments
+## 4. Suspicious Links or Attachments
 Link in the email: http://netflix-security-check.com/verify

 Hovering revealed a mismatched and unofficial domain.